 Then there are the many elements that go into making the pop song you’re recording sound good.
 If you’re playing a piano part, is your rhythm perfect?
 Is your singing in tune, and is each syllable of your vocal performed well?
 Have you mic’d the drums correctly?
 Have you added the right amount of reverb to the performances?
 If you’re using electronics, do they blend well with any acoustic instruments you might be using?
 Is the music mixed in such a way that all the important musical elements are audible?
 Is the master recording loud enough while still being aurally pleasing?
 There are innumerable factors to take into account when making a song, and it’s important to be good at lots of them, or at least to collaborate with musicians and engineers whose strengths complement yours.

-While creating this site, it became clear to me just how much of the craft involved in making pop songs, particularly today, has to do with considerations that are outside the domain of music theory.
+While creating this site, I was often reminded just how much of the craft involved in making pop songs has to do with considerations that are outside the domain of music theory (which perhaps suggests that “music theory” isn’t really an all-encompassing organizational framework for music, but rather a framework that applies most crisply to European music of a certain era and less crisply to other kinds of music).
 Does the beat sound good?
 Are the lyrics memorable and on point?
 Can the singer really sing?
 If not, is it appropriate to try to hide his or her lack of ability?
 How is the mix?
 Then there are the not-directly-musical elements, like whether the band has the right look, or whether the dance steps are right.
 However good you might get with the materials and techniques discussed on this site, there is infinitely more to learn.

 You’ll notice that many of the examples from this site come from older artists.
 Often, that’s because it was simply easier to find certain melodic or harmonic techniques in older songs.